 Quite a title, ay?
 But if we were to call it by everything it’s got, it would have a bunch of other words like “garlic,” and “cumin” and “coriander” and more!

 The pictures show a yellow pickle… that’s due to the fact that I used a yellow watermelon.
-The turmeric in this recipe was to enhance the color, but even if you use a red watermelon (which is more than fine), the turmeric flavor works well here.
+The turmeric in this recipe was to further enhance and accentuate the color, but even if you use a red watermelon (which is more than fine), the turmeric flavor and color will work here as well.
+Using a slice of beet with a red watermelon will also build character as well.
 Certainly not required though.

 I was looking for that lip-puckering sweet & sour, with a spicy kick too.
 I went with a vinegar pickle for this recipe as I wanted to lock in the sugars in the brine, for that combo sweet and sour knockout.